mylesholloway1/Apache-Cassandra-Data-Modeling/README.md

 In order to successfully run the program You must have all files downloaded.

 - download and install latest Apache cassandra
-- Run Pipeline.ipynb (creates required tables, processes data to database, and tests if data is inserted correctly, drops tables in the end)
+- Run pipeline.ipynb (creates required tables, processes data to database, and tests if data is inserted correctly, drops tables in the end)